Drugs

 Executive Summary

-• It has a fast onset of action and an extremely short half-life, which makes it suitable for various situations in the ED, particularly for patients requiring short-term sedation.
-It may be considered a first-line induction agent for status epilepticus.
+Propofol is a hypnotic agent that enhances the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) in the brain through NMDA and GABA-A receptors, resulting in sedation and unconsciousness.
+Third most commonly used induction agent in the ED, following etomidate and ketamine.
+It has a fast onset of action and an extremely short half-life, which makes it suitable for various situations in the ED, particularly for patients requiring short-term sedation. * Propofol may be considered as a first-line induction agent for status epilepticus.

-⚠ Cautions summary:
+⚠ Cautions summary

 • Circulatory, CNS and respiratory depression: reduction in blood pressure due to vasodilation and direct myocardial depression mandates extremely cautious use in unstable patients.
 Etomidate or ketamine are often preferred for hemodynamically unstable patients.
 High risk medication that should be used with extreme caution, especially when other CNS depressants are used concomitantly.